Find peace of mind with meditation at UNH.

-Meditation is a skill you can learn to manage stress, get a better night's rest, succeed academically, and achieve overall health and wellness.
-Health & Wellness offers individual, group, drop-in and online meditation classes.
+Meditation is a skill you can learn to cope with stress, get a better night's rest, succeed academically, and achieve overall health and wellness.
+Health & Wellness offers individual, group, drop-in, and online meditation classes.

 Mindfulness & Meditation Group

 A free 4-week program to learn more about how mindfulness can reduce stress, impact academic success, and improve self-care.
 Tuesdays October 2 -Oct 23, 2018